We will have many of our speakers at the Capital Audiofest! The new Tower speaker, and several of the modded speakers.

 The plan is we will be sharing one of the three rooms with Geshelli Labs - their equipment and our speakers!

 I have built the MLTL-6 Tower - it is slim at 8”W x 13”D x 40”H (203mm x 330mm x 1016mm).
-It uses the same drivers in a new cabinet - and has a fundamental frequency of ~28Hz (vs 32Hz), and a series crossover.
+It uses the same drivers in a new cabinet - and has a fundamental frequency of ~25Hz (vs 32Hz), and a series crossover.

-A full build manual will be available soon.
+A full build manual is available here.

 The MLTL-6 Tower speaker is coming soon!